1994 Georgia gubernatorial election

 The 1994 Georgia gubernatorial election occurred on November 8, 1994, to elect the next governor of Georgia from 1995 to 1999.
-Incumbent Democratic Governor Zell Miller, first elected in 1990, ran for a second term.
+Incumbent Democratic governor Zell Miller, first elected in 1990, ran for a second term.
 In his party's primary, Miller received three challengers, but easily prevailed with just over 70% of the vote.
 The contest for the Republican nomination, however, was a competitive race.
 As no candidate received a majority of the vote, John Knox and Guy Millner advanced to a run-off election.
 Millner was victorious and received the Republican nomination after garnering 59.41% of the vote.

 The general election was a competitive race between Zell Miller and Guy Millner.
 Issues such as welfare reform, education, and the removal of the Confederate battle flag from Georgia's state flag dominated the election.
 On election day, Miller defeated Millner 51.05%-48.95% in the third-closest gubernatorial election in Georgian history – behind only the 2018 and 1966 elections – since Reconstruction due to the strong Republican wave of 1994.
-Although the state was becoming increasingly more Republican, Democrats would retain the Governor's mansion until 2003.
+Although the state was becoming increasingly more Republican, Democrats would retain the governor's mansion until 2003.
+As of 2022, this is the last time Catoosa County voted for the Democratic candidate for governor.

 Background

-Incumbent Governor Zell Miller (D) chose to run for re-election in 1994.
+Incumbent governor Zell Miller (D) chose to run for re-election in 1994.
 Early in his first term, Miller's approval rating fell significantly after attempting to gain legislative support for removing the Confederate battle flag from Georgia's state flag.
 Miller wanted the Confederate battle flag removed before Atlanta hosted Super Bowl XXVIII and the 1996 Summer Olympics, but backed down in March 1993 after it became apparent that the Georgia House of Representatives would not support this proposal.
 However, following the same legislative session, Miller's popularity began to recover after bills were passed that initiated his welfare reform proposals.
 Miller's disapproval promptly decreased to 29% and fell further to 25% about a year later.

 A week prior to the scheduled primary elections on July 12, 14 polling locations in the southwestern portion of the state were either underwater or serving as emergency shelters as a result of the disastrous flooding wrought by Tropical Storm Alberto.
 State officials began discussing delaying the primary elections.
 However, on July 19, turnout exceeded predictions.